ZHULIN1993/sp-gui/README.md

 You will also need an installation of node (`nodejs.org`)

 ## Compiling the SP frontend ##
-To install javascript dependencies, cd to `npmdependencies/` and run `npm install`.
+To install javascript dependencies, we now use [scalajs-bundler](https://github.com/scalacenter/scalajs-bundler/).

 To compile the scalaJS code, run `sbt fastOptJS`.
 To compile the optimized version run `sbt fullOptJS` (slow process, not recommended in development).